 The MT599 Message is specified by SWIFT as a Free Format Message.
-RTTM will use this message to convey system administrative information to participants.
-RTRS will not generate MT599 messages.
+RTTM uses this message to convey system administrative information to participants.
+RTRS does not generate MT599 messages.

-The MSRB proposed amendment to its Rule G-14 defines the MSRB Business Day as the time during which trades must be reported within 15 minutes.
-RTRS will be in operation throughout the MSRB Business Day, which will begin after the RTTM business day starts and end before the RTTM submission cutoff.
+The MSRB Rule G-14 defines the RTRS Business Day as the time during which trades must be reported within 15 minutes.
+RTRS is in operation from 6:00 AM to 9:00 PM